 Streaming and Decoding

 Event-based cameras are streaming events in an encoded format (EVT2 or EVT3).
-Those events (“raw encoded events”) can either be directly stored in file (see Recorded File Formats) or be decoded by the SDK for further treatment (processing, filtering, displaying etc.).
+Those events (“raw encoded events”) can either be directly stored in RAW files or decoded by the SDK for further treatment (processing, filtering, displaying etc.).

 The event-based data streaming pipeline uses producer / consumer mechanisms at several stages of the pipeline, from sensor to application.
 As such, the production and consumption rates have to be properly sized at all stages to avoid creating a bottleneck situation.
 If data consumption rate is significantly lower or lower for a prolonged period than the data production rate, backpressure will be imposed on the data producer and may propagate to upstream stages.
 In such a situation, backpressure will eventually lead to data loss and possibly data corruption.